tegola-hubs/tegola-hubs.github.com/howto/index.md

 * You cannot see Morag's house, and it's 20 miles away so you need to build one or more intermediate relays.

-* You are not alone in Glebogle, but there's a small village, and while Morag is happy to put one small transmitter on her roof, she's not putting having fifty of them,
+* You are not alone in Glebogle, but live in a small village, and while Morag is happy to put a small transmitter on her roof, she's not sharing her internet connection with 50 people.

-Note that we have not listed "you don't have a friend such as Morag" as an issue.
+Note that we have not listed "you don't have a friend such as Morag" as an obstacle.
 In our experience, there is always a "Morag", though sometimes it is a helpful institution or company rather than an individual.

 The following pages take you through the details of building a more